 The pen on the left lacewood from London Plane.
 Lacewood occurs when the wood is quarter-sawn because of the figure of the wood.
 I made the pen on the right with wood from a different supplier.
 A look on the wood-database.com/lacewood/ lists this as possibly leopard wood or silky oak but does not mention London plane.
 They look close in the figure and both are lovely pens.
 More Slimline’s in the pen shop.

 Frozen Cocktail Pens

 Frozen cocktail drinks (pens in the main photo) inspire this colourful style of acrylic pen.
 The resin is also usable for other things than just these types of pens.
-The shapes of all pens can be hand turned as the turner wants but this is the preferred choice for this style of a pen.
+The shapes of all pens hand turned as the turner wants but this is the preferred choice for this style of a pen.
 With so many colours and things to put in the resin that craftsmen can match and surpass the mass-produced.
 The top pen is a rollerball and the bottom two are from the European range.